DanielShamsoddini/ALifeFinalProject/README.md

             20% chance that a sensor motor pairing is added, if one exists that does not violate the conditions of the scenario

    Here is a diagram of such mutations:

+      In this scenario, the 20% chance to remove a link has transpired

+      Parent Generation:

+      Child Generation:

    For the hypothesis, where brains can evolve: